neuefische/ds-meetups/README.md

 - the three ways to copy objects in Python
 - generators

+## Materials

+We have added our [Revisit Python Fundamentals Presentation](Presentation_Revisit_Python_Fundamentals.pdf) if you would like to revisit it.

-For each of the topics we have created notebooks, that are stored in this repository.
+For each of the topics we have also created notebooks, that are stored in this repository.
-Witch the links below, you can quite easily run them online in google colab.
+With the links below, you can quite easily run them online in google colab.

 If you want to run them locally on your computer, checkout the requirements.